QAston/md-wiki-public/software-eng/tools/vscode.md

 - see [kubernetes/okteto](./kubernetes.md) for setup of okteto and starting a container
 - no vscode remote extension is needed for file editing (since they're synced), but one can be used to have remote debugging support
 - install `remote ssh extension` to connect to okteto
-    - use `.vscode/` directory to configure project specific settings that will be configured in the container:
+    - use opened worspace's `.vscode/` directory to configure project specific settings that will be configured in the container:
         - `settings.json` - setting files for workspace (sadly, can't have "remote.SSH.defaultExtensions")
         - `extensions.json` - a list of default plugins for workspace, will install them when prompted
     - use `remote ssh connect to host` command to connect to the host entry added by okteto, then select project directory
     - `add ssh connection` command looks like it'd accept any custom command, but it doesn't it just uses the command to generate a config file and drops the given command
+    - run `remote ssh show log` for diagnostics
+    - remote ssh extension env probing (PATH):
+        - not from the shell it logs into
+        - not from the user's declared login shell script
+        - either from running bash login noninteractive, or from just sourcing /etc/profile (looks like the latter)
     - vscode installs the vscode server inside `~/.vscode-server` (includes remote-specific settings) can be made into a volume to persist extensions and settings
     - remote ssh tips: <https://code.visualstudio.com/docs/remote/troubleshooting#_ssh-tips>
     - documentation: <https://code.visualstudio.com/docs/remote/ssh>